Manage product categories

-After accessing the eCommerce platform you can start defining the categories that your products will be associated to.
-Note that this should ideally be the first object type you import into your account.
+Once you have access to the eCommerce platform, define the categories your products belong to.
+Categories should be the first object type you import into your account.

 Create a category

-To create a category, go to the eCommerce > Create/Update a category in the API reference.
-Below you find an example of body parameters which can be used to create or update a category.
+To create a category, see eCommerce > Create/Update a category in the API reference.
+Below is an example of body parameters used to create or update a category.

 cURL Request

-The cURL request shows us what parameters will be used to create a category.
-Below, you can see some default values mentioned for each parameter.
+The cURL request shows the parameters used to create a category.
+Default values for each parameter are shown below.

 Body parameters